 Step 4: Serve a handful of this delicious treat to your dog.

-Important: Banana chips are good for dogs.
+Important: Banana chips are good for a dogs diet.
 However, they should be an occasional treat given a few times a week.
 You should also give the treat in moderation and served in small pieces for reasons discussed above.